LyricsPortal/LyricsPortal/README.md

 # 🌟 Hi, I'm Héctor Escabias 🌟

-I am a **programmer** in training with a great passion for development.
-I study programming and enjoy working with various technologies.
-Here you can see some of my projects, skills and ways to connect with me.
+I am a **programmer in training** with a passion for development and learning new technologies.
+Here you can explore my projects, skills, and ways to connect with me.
+Feel free to reach out and collaborate!

 ## 🔧 **Skills**